iPad 7 Teardown

 Step 4

-- Luckily, just like before, the glass comes off smoothly, leaving the display behind—a nice surprise, and one we appreciate!
+- Good news: just like before, the glass comes off nice and clean, leaving the display behind.
+It’s a pleasant surprise, and we’ll take it!

-- This time, our Battery Blocker only fits into the battery terminal after a little snip-snip with scissors, but trust us, it’s worth it to ensure a safe LCD removal.
+- This time, the Battery Blocker only fits into the terminal after a quick trim with some scissors, but it’s worth the little effort to safely power down the device before we get to the LCD extraction.

 Tools Used